Tablet chapter notes

 3)GRANULES BY PRELIMINARY COMPRESSION

-1) This method is also known as slugging method
+1) This method is also known as the slugging method

 2) This method is used in those cases where the medicaments are unstable in the presence of moisture